maorin/pydqlite/README.rst

 =======
-pyrqlite
+pydqlite
 =======
-This package contains a pure-Python rqlite client library.
+This package contains a pure-Python dqlite client library.

 .. contents::